GauBen/typed-board/README.md

 }
 ```

 And we're all settled!
-You can run `yarn dev` if it's not already running an go to [localhost:4000/graphql](http://localhost:4000/graphql) to play with the GraphQL API. _Behold the magnificent GraphiQL interface!_ It looks really nice compared to its previous version, doesn't it?
+You can run `yarn dev` if it's not already running and go to [localhost:4000/graphql](http://localhost:4000/graphql) to play with the GraphQL API. _Behold the magnificent GraphiQL interface!_ It looks really nice compared to its previous version, doesn't it?

 You can try fetching and inserting data with the following queries: